gabrieldansereau/betadiversity-hotspots/docs/article/article.md

 0.86 respectively) [@FickHijm17].
 We chose to use the coarser 10 arc-minutes resolution in our preliminary analyses, as we believed it was sufficient for proof of concept of our method.
+We also collected land cover data from the Copernicus Global land service [@BuchSmet19].
+These data consisted of 10 variables for the main land cover classes, each represented by their percentage of cover fraction.
+The Copernicus data is available at a 100m spatial resolution, finer than for the WorldClim data, hence we coarsened it it to the same resolution by averaging the cover fraction values.